Pelvic Floor Muscle Botox Specialist

 Yes, men can benefit from Botox® injections for pelvic dysfunction.
 The treatment process is different, but the injections can be just as effective at relieving pain and other symptoms.

-The team at Maiden Lane Medical also offers personalized pelvic floor physical therapy to address pelvic muscle spasm and dysfunction.
+The team at Maiden Lane Medical also offers personalized pelvic floor physical therapy to address pelvic muscle spasms and dysfunction.
 The expert physical therapists work with you and your physician to create a customized program to relieve muscle spasms and pain.

-This physical therapy will include internal vaginal manipulation, a well-designed home exercise program, vaginal dilators, and a biofeedback program.
+Pelvic floor physical therapy will include internal vaginal manipulation, a well-designed home exercise program, vaginal dilators, and a biofeedback program.

 Have more questions?